Laos Food, What You Will Find

 Because Laos is very much on the backpacker trail and has been for decades, you’ll find all the backpacker belly fillers, banana pancakes, roti, pizzas and baguettes.

-The French history in this part of the world can still be seen in the abundance of baguette stalls, absent in Thailand, but part of the food scene in Vietnam.
+The French history in this part of the world can still be seen in the abundance of baguette stalls, absent in Thailand, but part of the food scene in Vietnam as banh mi.

-As better-off tourists are now arriving in large numbers too, thanks to the new airport in UNESCO heritage town, Luang Prabang, you will also find fancy cafes trying to cater to this trade.
+As better-off tourists are now arriving in large numbers too, thanks to the new airport in UNESCO heritage town, Luang Prabang, you will also find fancy cafes catering to this trade.

 Traditional Laos Dishes

 Laos is known for its sticky rice and Lao people consume more of it than any other country.
-It is normally steamed to woven baskets and is eaten with fingers.
+It is normally steamed in woven baskets and is eaten with fingers.
 It’s delicious!

 Larb (or larp) is probably the most famous Lao dish.
 It is a salad of raw or cooked meats with typical Asian herbs and spices.
-Ground rice gives it extra crunch ( pictured below).
+Ground rice gives it extra crunch (photo above).

 Of course, you will also find larb in Thailand too.